Skip to content

 Score Explanation

-Adyen is an enterprise generalist, not an iGaming specialist. iGaming Fit reflects that it supports gambling as a vertical with platform integrations and an enterprise team, but lacks the dedicated gambling product, compliance tooling and named casino client roster that Nuvei or Paysafe offer.
-Fees score accounts for the Interchange++ pricing model: the 0.6% markup is only part of the picture, with interchange (1.5-2.5% for MCC 7995) and scheme fees on top pushing real all-in cost to 2.5-3.5% for iGaming operators.
+Adyen is an enterprise generalist, not an iGaming specialist, and its scoring reflects that. iGaming Fit lands at Strong rather than Core: gambling is supported as one vertical alongside Retail/Travel/Digital Goods, with 3 platform integrations (EveryMatrix, Bragg, own backend) and a single named casino client (Betfair), but there is no dedicated gambling product, no iGaming-specific compliance tooling, no responsible-gaming/deposit-limit APIs, and no iGaming-dedicated account team.
+The Adyen restricted/prohibited list also classifies legal gambling as Restricted for Merchant business and US-based gambling as Prohibited, which is structurally different from how Nuvei or Paysafe approach the vertical.
+Fees account for the Interchange++ pricing model: the 0.6% markup is only part of the picture, with interchange (1.5-2.5% for MCC 7995) and scheme fees on top pushing real all-in cost to 2.5-3.5% for iGaming operators.
 That is competitive for the enterprise tier but not cheap.
-User Trust at 2.6 reflects 1.3/5 on Trustpilot from 407 reviews, 82% one-star, mostly from consumers whose transactions got blocked by Adyen's fraud engine.
+User Trust at 2.6 reflects 1.3/5 on Trustpilot from 425 reviews, 87% one-star, mostly from consumers whose transactions got blocked by Adyen's fraud engine.
 This is a B2B platform so consumer sentiment matters less than for wallet providers like AstroPay, but it still signals friction in the end-user payment experience.

 Who Is Adyen Best For?